Using EDSL to sense check data

 Coop

-We also show how to post EDSL questions, surveys, results and notebooks (like this one) to the Coop: a new platform for creating and sharing LLM-based research.
+We also show how to post EDSL questions, surveys, results and notebooks (like this one) to Coop: an integrated platform for creating and sharing LLM-based research.

 How EDSL works